What If I Let Go

 What would it mean to approach my own interior with the same care I offer others?
 To make it safe for myself to rest without proving I deserve it?
 To let go without requiring a plan for what comes next?

 Psychological safety, I am learning, begins within.
-It begins with the quiet assurance that I will not abandon myself, no matter what surfaces.
-That I will not punish myself for needing rest.
-That I will not use this retreat as evidence of weakness when I return to the world.
+It begins with the quiet assurance that I will stay with myself, whatever surfaces.
+That I will meet my need for rest with gentleness.
+That I will carry this retreat forward as what it is: a return to myself.

 The body knows when it is safe.
 Stephen Porges (2022) has shown that feelings of safety arise from internal physiological states and from cues that signal the nervous system can stand down from vigilance.
 Those cues can come from the environment, from the relationship, from the breath, from the stillness.